Audit: Utah keeps teachers overall, but first 5 years tricky - NewsBreak

 According to the recent legislative audit, where a student completes a teacher education program in Utah also factors into teacher retention.

-For the five-year period reviewed by the auditors — 2017-2021 — Weber State University graduates had the lowest teacher turnover at 36%.
+For the five years reviewed by the auditors — 2017-2021 — Weber State University graduates had the lowest teacher turnover at 36%.

-Hadley said Weber State graduates’ lower rate of turnover may also be attributed to how the university delivers its teaching program.
+Hadley said Weber State graduates’ lower turnover rate might also be attributed to how the university delivers its teaching program.

 “Our program is very embedded in our local school districts.
 We have students out in the field early and often working with students at a variety of schools,” Hadley said, such as Title I schools or schools where students’ families have more personal resources.
 Title I funds assist schools in meeting the educational needs of students living near or at poverty levels.